 My Author Bio

-I’m the author of Raw: My Journey from Anxiety to Joy, a memoir, forthcoming on She Writes Press, May 22, 2018, and Secrets of My Sex, a collection of narrative poems.
+I’m the author of Raw: My Journey from Anxiety to Joy, a memoir, and Secrets of My Sex, a collection of narrative poems.
 My poetry, fiction, and creative nonfiction appear in Mind,Body,Green; The Sun; Lilith; Calyx; Two Review; Onthebus; Pearl; Literary Mama; and elsewhere.
 My essay, “Writing Naked: The Benefits of Exposing Yourself Through Memoir” is published in The Magic of Memoir: Inspiration for the Writing Journey.
 My work has also been anthologized in Grandmothers’ Necklace, and in Writing Our Way Out of The Dark: An Anthology of Literary Acts of Bravery.
 I’m a featured columnist at SheWrites.com, the world’s largest online community for women writers.

 Growing up, I learned a lot about people while lingering around the dining room table and listening—long after the other kids asked to be excused.
 My mom, who entertained a lot, explained to guests that I, her “baby,” enjoyed “adult conversation.”
 She was right.
 I couldn’t get enough of their stories.